Questions to ask yourself

 And then there is knowledge obsolescence.

-ReactJS is now in version 18, Node in version 20.
+ReactJS is now in version 19, Node in version 20, (at the time of writing - 2024).
 Some of the older versions like Node version 12 which I learnt are no longer supported.
 There are breaking changes you need to keep upto date with.

 Bootcamps can no longer teach React without updating their course materials to include React Hooks and perhaps a framework like NextJS which is now in version 14 and was in its early stages of adoption in 2019.

-I would still heartily recommend you pursue your dreams, if this is your dream, knowing the pros and the cons, and for me the pros of keeping mentally engaged, interested and continously learning outweight the cons.
+I would still heartily recommend you pursue your dreams, if this is your dream, knowing the pros and the cons.
+For me, the pros of keeping mentally engaged, interested and continously learning outweigh the cons.